Hiroaki Suzuki

 Hiroaki Suzuki (Japanese: 鈴木 博昭; born December 6, 1984) is a Japanese shoot boxer and mixed martial artist currently signed to Rizin Fighting Federation.
 He has also competed for ONE Championship.
 In shoot boxing, Suzuki is a former SHOOT BOXING World Champion, S-cup World Tournament Champion, and two-time SHOOT BOXING Japan Champion.
-As of April 2015 he was ranked #6 Featherweight kickboxer in the world by Liverkick.
+As of April 2015 he was ranked No. 6 Featherweight kickboxer in the world by Liverkick.

 Kickboxing career

 ONE Championship

 Hiroaki Suzuki made his ONE Championship debut against Deividas Danyla at ONE Championship: Conquest of Champions on November 23, 2018.
 Suzuki won by unanimous decision.

 Suzuki next faced Mohammed Bin Mahmoud at ONE Championship: Hero's Ascent on January 25, 2019.
 He won by third-round technical knockout.

 After two consecutive wins, Suzuki was booked to challenge Nong-O Gaiyanghadao for the ONE Bantamweight Muay Thai World Championship at ONE Championship: Warriors of Light on May 10, 2019.
 Suzuki was dominated for the entirety of five rounds by Nong-O's high volume of right kicks and lost via unanimous decision.

 Following his loss, Suzuki faced Tukkatatong Petpayathai at ONE Championship: Masters of Fate on November 8, 2019.
 He lost by split decision.